Badrpas/goguming/readme.md

 go run .
 ```

-On bind on specifier address
+On bind on a custom address

 ```shell
 go run . -addr 0.0.0.0:7331